-- Empowers different teams to share content they've developed with other teams
+- Empowering different teams to share content they’ve developed with other teams

-- Allows distributed teams to access common tools and functionality to create and manage content
+- Allowing distributed teams to access common tools and functionality to create and manage content

-- Enables access of all content across the enterprise that can be used wherever it is needed
+- Enabling access of all content across the enterprise that can be used wherever it is needed

-- Provides a unified, single point of delivery for content for all channels and touchpoints
+- Providing a unified, single point of delivery for content for all channels and touchpoints

 CaaS Can Accelerate Content Operations